 Your audience needs you to add new content to your site so they can get to know you and your business - so they can like you and trust you.

-Google DEFINITELY needs you to post new blog posts to your website because that’s how the know you’re relevant and deserving of the traffic that they want to send you.
+Google needs you to post new blog posts to your website because that's how they know you're relevant and deserving of the traffic that they want to send you.

 Your power users - the folks who LOVE you and actively go out and spread the word about what you're doing for them - want something that they can share from you because they look smarter because of it!

 You see, having a website and keeping it fresh with new content is of much greater importance than you might be putting on it...

 But, I get it.
 Your website or your blog isn't making you any money so why waste the time?